AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 #### Setting one column width

 Auto-layout for flexbox grid columns also means you can set the width of one column and have the sibling columns automatically resize around it.
 You may use predefined grid classes (as shown below), grid mixins, or inline widths.
-Note thaat the other columns will resize no matter the width of the center column.
+Note that the other columns will resize no matter the width of the center column.
 ```
 <div class="container">
     <div class="row">